 Dementia, Alzheimer’s Correlated to Loneliness

 Volumes of research support the efficacy of cognitive stimulation.
-Researchers at University of California, San Francisco found that people who identified themselves as lonely had an adjusted risk ratio of:
+Researchers at the University of California, San Francisco found that people who identified themselves as lonely had an adjusted risk ratio of:

 - 1.59 or a statistically significant 59 percent greater risk of decline